 When it comes to oral health, we usually think of habits as a good thing.
 For example, brushing your teeth at least twice a day is a great habit or flossing every night before going to sleep.
-Yet there are some habits, when it comes to our teeth, that could actually be harmful.
+Yet there are some habits, when it comes to our teeth, that could actually be harming your teeth.
 It’s important to recognize these “bad habits” quickly so that we do not do long term damage to our teeth and gums.

 1. Biting Your Nails